-Bachelor of Arts in Health Sciences with a Preliminary Single Subject Teaching Credential (California)
+Bachelor of Arts in Health Sciences with an Inspired Teaching and Learning Preliminary Single Subject Credential (California)

 Program Learning Outcomes

 - Demonstrate knowledge of developmentally appropriate grade level health education content domains.

 - Describe the relationship of personal, family, school, community, cultural and environmental factors as related to health behavior and physical, emotional, and mental well-being.

 - Identify cognitive, social, and physical characteristics, growth, and development of healthy adolescents, at-risk adolescents and those who have health problems.

 - Examine components of research-based health education and health promotion programs/practices including coordinated school health programs.

 - Discuss the evolving role of a health science teacher as a culturally responsive health educator, counselor, advocate, and resource for individuals, families, and communities.

 - Analyze the role of mass media, technology and the Internet in promoting physical, mental and emotional health literacy and behaviors.